oanasasa/oanasasa/README.md

 👋 Hi, I’m Oana

-👀 I’m interested in web development
+👀 I’m interested in software development

 🌱 I’m currently working with React.js and Next.js using TypeScript and Vite